borkdude/balcony/README.md

 # balcony

-A self-contained Clojure script to get an e-mail about whether I should water the flowers on the balcony.
+A self-contained Clojure script to let me know if I should water the flowers on the balcony tonight.

 ## Credits